ccardea/github.io/_posts/2021-09-25-big-performance-boost.md

 ccw2 results: word vigor score: 45 time: 0:00:00.062486
 Modified code is 896 times faster
 ```
-I think this is hilarious!.
+I can only laugh at this.
 Naturally people want to know how I did it.
 ```
 Created on Fri Sep 24 09:17:43 2021
 Attempts to make compChooseWord() run faster.